Ezekeiel32/var_comm_health/README.md

 ### Why 6 Dimensions?

-Communication health is modeled as a **multi-dimensional construct** because effective communication requires excellence across multiple aspects:
+Communication health is modeled as a **multi-dimensional construct** because effective communication requires excellence across multiple domains:

-1. **Clarity** - Can the message be understood?
+1. **Clarity** - Is the message being understood?
 2. **Completeness** - Is all necessary information present?
 3. **Correctness** - Is the information accurate and coherent?
 4. **Courtesy** - Is the tone appropriate and respectful?